SiR-DanieL/MediEvil/Auto-Splitters/README.md

 These auto splitters are all written in ASL.
 You can learn more about how to write ASL in the official [LiveSplit AutoSplitter repository](https://github.com/LiveSplit/LiveSplit.AutoSplitters).

 This collection contains the following auto splitters:
-* **MediSplit Any% AutoSplitter.asl** - An auto splitter for Any% runs with Zarok's Lair subsplits.
+* **MediSplit Any%.asl** - An auto splitter and auto starter for Any% runs with Zarok's Lair subsplits.

 This list will be updated as new auto splitters are created with different setups.